Sanrrone/fetchMyLineage/README.md

 # fetchMyLineage

-fetchMyLineage is a script that fetch a complete lineage (Kingdom, Phylum, Class, Order, Family, Genus, Specie). save yourself headaches :D
+fetchMyLineage is a script that fetch a complete lineage (Kingdom, Phylum, Class, Order, Family, Genus, Specie).

-You only need a genus and specie name and the script do the work.
+Save yourself headaches :D, you only need a genus and specie name and the script do the work.

 ##Requisites
 * bash version >= 4.0